 Easy?
 Nope.
 And sometimes, as Joy did, you may opt for an easier way out of a tough situation.
 Still, assertiveness skills are worth developing.

 Joy used her assertiveness to help her mother, who died of breast cancer when Joy was 28.
 She took about a year off work to care for her mother, taking her to doctor and chemotherapy appointments.
 “I put my foot down many times,” she says—including insisting that some dismissive doctors perform tests that confirmed her suspicion that the cancer had returned.
 The tests didn’t improve the prognosis, but helped by clarifying where they stood.

-For Fanning, standing up to the obnoxious trustee was a turning point that made her a more effective manager.
+For Fanning, standing up to the obnoxious trustee was a turning point that made her a more effective director.
 When library budget cuts went too deep, she met one-on-one with the mayor and council members to make her case.
 And it worked.
 “I realized, Oh, I can actually stand up to adults.
 It’s hard at first, but oddly enough, you earn other people’s respect.
-Then I go sit in a room alone and stop myself from shaking.”
+Then I go sit in a room alone and stop myself from shaking,” she says.

 Bacon says she finds “confidence to go into other spaces where I might not be comfortable.
 I took up weightlifting a couple of years ago, in a gym with a bunch of guys.
 It doesn’t bother me being there.
 I’m not giving up my platform just ’cause a 22-year-old guy is there acting like he deserves it.”

 Being assertive doesn’t guarantee that others will always do what you want, but it does give you the confidence of knowing you can stake out your space in the world.
 “When you’re able to assert yourself successfully, it will absolutely put a spring in your step,” Winch says.
 “You will feel empowered.”